DraftCall

 17 GP17 GP

-James Cook vs Ty Johnson: Who Should You Start?
+James Cook vs Ty Johnson: The Full Breakdown

 The numbers tell a clear story here.
 James Cook put up 16.8 fantasy points per game for the Buffalo Bills in 2025, while Ty Johnson managed 5.2 across 17 games with the Buffalo Bills.
 A 11.6-point weekly edge is substantial at the running back position.